-|KYW-TV Channel 3, Philadelphia PA
+|KYW-TV Channel 3, Philadelphia, Pennsylvania|

-Editorial, Sign-Off and SSB
+Editorial, Sign-Off and SSB recorded circa 1986

 Sign-off clip of Westinghouse's Channel 3 in Philly back when it was an NBC network affiliate (it is now owned and operated by CBS) that kicks off with a station ID and promo for The Newlywed Game.
 Following this is a Channel 3 Editorial, delivered on the street by Malcolm Poindexter.
 The editorial is on the subject of homeless youths in Philadelphia and promotes an upcoming KYW-TV news special on the subject.
 The station sign-off comes immediately at the end of the editorial, which includes a copyright and legal use statement.
 The SSB film is one produced by the United States Navy, the very same one used by another Westinghouse O&O station at the time, WJZ-TV 13 in Baltimore (which is also now O&O'ed by CBS).